grafana/writers-toolkit/docs/sources/writing-guide/contribute-documentation/index.md

 Your documentation plan helps you to:

-- Identify existing information gaps and explain how you will fill them
+- Identify existing information gaps, and explain how you will fill them.
-- Get feedback from users and stakeholders before the writing process begins
+- Get feedback from users and stakeholders before the writing process begins.
-- Consider different approaches you might take, and decide between them
+- Consider different approaches you might take, and decide on one of them.

 > **Note:** You can only create new topics that are part of the latest release of documentation.